Afoxcute/shiful/funmoney/README.md

 The application is structured as follows:

-- **Frontend**: Built with Next.js, utilizing React for the UI and Wagmi for CoreDao interactions.
+- **Frontend**: Built with Next.js, utilizing React for the UI and Wagmi for Ethereum interactions.
 - **Smart Contracts**: The game logic is implemented in Solidity, ensuring secure and transparent gameplay.
-- **Blockchain**: All game states and transactions are recorded on the CoreDao network.
+- **Blockchain**: All game states and transactions are recorded on the Ethereum Arbitrum testnet network.

 ### Key Components

+- **Smart Contract**: `rockpaperscissors.sol` - Contains the game logic, including game creation, joining, and move handling.
 - **Frontend Pages**:
   - `src/pages/index.tsx`: Home page.
   - `src/pages/game.tsx`: Game creation and joining interface.